 When you are labeling your products, ensure you have the following parts on them:

-Also, include the serving size of it and any important vitamins it carries.
+Also, include the serving size of it and any crucial vitamins it carries.
 This way, you influence your potential customer’s buying decisions, which you should always keep in mind.
 Also, you should mention any harm a product may cause its consumers.

 In this part, you should offer the product’s name and description.
 For example, you can call your product hemp extract or describe it as a cannabinoid.